CianMRoche/AstroWiki/Cosmology/Cosmology - Questions.md

 ## 151
 **What is the meaning and purpose of a log N – log S curve?
 Explain the current interpretation of this curve for gamma-ray bursts.**

-Used to measure deviation of a population of sources from being homogeneous and isotropic in the universe.
+Used to measure deviation of a population of sources from being homogeneous and isotropic in the universe (eg uniform on sky and at all redshifts).

 - $N$ is number of [[GRBs]]
 - $S$ is total energy released = "fluence" = time-integrated [[Units#Flux|flux]].
 Often measured in total number of counts observed.
 The flux $F$ for a source of [[Units#Luminosity|luminosity]] $L$ at distance $D$ is $$F = \frac{L}{4\pi D^2} \longrightarrow \text{time integrate} \longrightarrow S = \frac{E}{4\pi D^2}$$for total energy output $E$.